Mike-Neto/img_diff/README.md

 You can also download a binary release for your platform on [github releases](https://github.com/Mike-Neto/img_diff/releases/latest)

 ## Changelog

+### From 3.0.1
+Fixed some issues and migrated to using tools as recommended by the CLI WG
+* Migrated to StructOpt
+* Migrated to assert_cmd
+* Added human friendly panic

+Removed all unwraps and provide error messages.

+Updated dependencies.

+More typo fixes.

+Updated future features with things from the CLI WG suggestions.

+### From 3.0.0
+Formatted using cargo fmt.

+Fixed clippy issues.

+Fixed typos and updated docs.

+Updated dependencies.

 ### From 2.1.0
 Removed Multi-threaded flag making that the default.